 Against this backdrop, the Norwegian cruise operator Hurtigruten makes a tangible commitment: As the country’s first company they’re in the process of removing all unnecessary single-use plastic from their ships, from plastic bags and cutlery to single-use packaging and disposable straws.

 “At Hurtigruten, we have focused on the problem with plastic pollution for years.
 There is a lot of talk about the impact plastic has on our oceans.
 But it’s time to take action.
-By getting rid of single use plastic on board all ships already by this summer, we will hopefully get others to follow.
-It is possible to act now, and the oceans does not deserve more hesitation”, Hurtigruten CEO Daniel Skjeldam says in a press release.
+By getting rid of single-use plastic on board all ships already by this summer, we will hopefully get others to follow.
+It is possible to act now, and the oceans don’t deserve more hesitation”, Hurtigruten CEO Daniel Skjeldam says in a press release.

 Practically, this means an annual reduction of several tons of plastic on Hurtigruten’s ships.
-Single-use straws alone make for 2,8 tons of plastic waste each year, while 400 000 plastic glasses has the weight of about 5 tons.
+Single-use straws alone make for 2,8 tons of plastic waste each year, while 400,000 plastic glasses have the weight of about 5 tons.

-“Every year, Hurtigruten guests and employees cleans tons of plastic from beaches in the areas we operate.
-We witness the plastic pollution problem on a daily basis, and need to take action.
-Operating in pristine areas as we do, comes with a responsibility”, Skjeldam says.
+“Every year, Hurtigruten guests and employees clean tons of plastic from beaches in the areas we operate.
+We witness the plastic pollution problem on a daily basis and need to take action.
+Operating in pristine areas as we do, comes with responsibility”, Skjeldam says.

 Hurtigruten’s CEO points out that everybody needs to contribute to saving the ocean.
 The company is currently in talks with their external suppliers about reducing plastic.

 “No one can win the war on plastic alone without allies.
 This is why we implement high demands on our suppliers.
 Our goal is to become the world’s first plastic-free first shipping company.
 This is our first step”, Daniel Skjeldam says.